CommunityDragon/Docs/wad.md

 The filre redirection is a string path.

-It tells the game to load the File Redirection file path instead of the one the XXHash specifies.
+It tells the game to load the File Redirection file path instead of the one the xxHash specifies.